bowmanjd/vimtalk/slides/presentation.md

 Notes:

-To start Neovim, in your terminal of choice (suggest Windows Terminal on Windows) type `nvim`.
+To start Neovim, in your terminal of choice (if you are on Windows, I suggest Windows Terminal) type `nvim`.
 You can get start learning right away (and pretty much tune out the rest of this talk) by typing `:help` for a reference, or `:Tutor` for a 30 minute guided tutorial.

 ---